OpenStackOnRaPi/ostackinstall/README.md

 **1. Shut down the cluster**

 This will stop the entire cluster (to eventually power off the RPis) without damaging anything.
-You'll be able to power on the RPis and resume OpenStack later.
+After that it will be possible to power on the RPis and resume complete OpenStack recovering also the state of all your instances.

   * Stop containers
     ```